Chinsusu/AI_Youtube_Project/README.md

    - `python main.py`
 3. Paste a YouTube URL and click `Open` to launch the browser immediately.
    - Use `Import List` to load URLs from a `.txt` file (one per line).
 You can select a list item and click `Open` as well.
-   - Use `Play/Pause/Next` to control playback in the opened browser.
+   - Use `Play/Pause` to control playback. `Next` will open the next URL in the ListView.
 Use `Auto-skip ads` to automatically skip or accelerate ads.

 Notes:
 - On first run, torchvision downloads pretrained weights (requires internet).